Hypfer/node-coap-dtls/README.md

-## node-coap
+node-coap
 =====

-This is datasnap's fork of node-coap.
+This is hypfers fork of datasnap's fork of node-coap.
 It has been extended to use DTLS.

+Also, hypfer removed all those awfully verbose messages.
+Nothing else.
+The code still looks terrible from my point of view but as long as it works...

+This library is used by <a href="http://github.com/Hypfer/node-tradfri">node-tradfri</a>
+____

 The server does not yet function.
 More work needs to be done to rationalize the innate differeces in socket handling between TLS and straight-up UDP.